imagej/imagej.github.io/pages/Update_Sites.md

 description: test description
 ---

-An **update site** is web space used by the [Updater](Updater "wikilink") which enables users to share their macros, scripts and plugins with other researchers.
+%Replace% UpdateSitesMenu %Replace% An **update site** is web space used by the [Updater](Updater "wikilink") which enables users to share their macros, scripts and plugins with other researchers.
 With update sites, you do not need to manually download and install anything;
 [ImageJ](ImageJ "wikilink") takes care of it for you.

 ## Following an update site

 <div style="clear: right; float: right">

+{% include Fiji content="The [Fiji](Fiji "wikilink") distribution of
+ImageJ ships with both the *ImageJ* and *Fiji* sites enabled.
+You can transform your ImageJ installation into a Fiji one simply by enabling the *Fiji* update site." %}

 </div>

 Out of the box, ImageJ has only the core *ImageJ* update site enabled.
-To enable additional features, choose , then click the "Manage update sites" button.
+To enable additional features, choose {% include bc content="Help|Update..." %}, then click the "Manage update sites" button.

 For further details, see [How to follow a 3rd party update site](How_to_follow_a_3rd_party_update_site "wikilink").